-Use relevant and simple language that clearly details the features and benefits that will most appeal to your pre-determined ideal candidate.
+Use appropriate and straightforward language that details the features and benefits that will most appeal to your pre-determined ideal candidate.

 Your advert should include a:

-• Duties – make sure the role's duties are relevant and specific.
+- Duties – make sure the role's responsibilities are relevant and specific.

-• Benefits – highlight non-monetary benefits such as gym membership, discounts or free parking.
-Advertise salary, or the salary band, unless you have a particular reason not to include it.
+- Benefits – highlight non-monetary benefits such as gym membership, discounts or free parking.
+Advertise salary, or the salary band, unless you have a reason not to include it.

 Discriminate against any group or individual in your advert.
-This discrimination can be direct or indirect, so it's important for anyone involved in recruitment to be aware of anti-discrimination laws.
+This discrimination can be direct or indirect, so it's crucial for anyone involved in recruitment to be aware of anti-discrimination laws.

-A job advert encompasses internet, radio and television announcements, and also includes notice boards, images or even handwritten notes.
+A job advert encompasses internet, radio and television announcements and includes notice boards, images or handwritten notes.

-It is illegal to specify that people of one gender, age group, people with a disability, or of a particular sexual orientation, married, or those from a particular racial or religious group need not apply.
+It is illegal to specify that people of one gender, age group, people with a disability, or of a particular sexual orientation, married, or from a specific racial or religious group need not apply.

-• Use images that only feature one gender.
-Equally, using images of employees from only one ethnic heritage is also not best practice.
+- Use images that only feature one gender.
+Equally, using images of employees from only one ethnic heritage is also not the best practice.

 - Indirectly discriminate by including requirements that exclude a proportion of the population.